The experts shaping our vision, upholding our legacy, and ensuring our excellence

 He served as a public member of the Governing Council of the Ontario College of Physicians and was a member of its Executive and Complaints Committees as well as Chair of the Finance Committee.
 In addition, Mr. MacKinnon is Chair of the Board of West Park Healthcare Center, a large rehabilitation hospital in Toronto.
 He is a frequent commentator on issues related to the fiscal relationship between Ontario and the rest of Canada.

 Mr. MacKinnon was first appointed to the Association Board of Directors in June 2007 and after a brief departure rejoined the Association Board of Directors.
 He currently is a member of the Audit, Finance & Risk Committee and the Corporate Governance & Nominating Committee.

-Norma McCormick is founder and principal of Corporate Health Works, Inc. and works with companies and communities to detect, assess and control safety and health risks in the workplace and the environment.
-She has worked in the fields of human services, systems evaluation, and planning, health promotion, occupational safety and health, and environmental management since 1967.
-Norma holds a Bachelor of Arts (1967) and in 1990 received certification in Occupational Safety and Health through the University of Manitoba.
-She has completed coursework in Health Care Administration in the Independent Studies Program of the University of Minnesota School of Public Health.
+Norma McCormick is founder and principal of Corporate Health Works, Inc. She has worked in the fields of human services, systems evaluation and planning, health promotion, occupational safety and health and environmental management.
+She holds a Bachelor of Arts and certification in Occupational Safety and Health through the University of Manitoba.
+She completed course work in Health Care Administration in the Independent Studies Program of the University of Minnesota School of Public Health.
 In 1990 she was elected a Member of the Manitoba Legislature and served until 1995.

-Ms. McCormick was elected to the Association Board of Directors in 2013 and is currently a member of the Corporate Governance & Nominating Committee.
+She was first elected to the CSA Board of Directors in 2013 and is currently a member of the Audit, Finance & Risk Committee.